 Volunteering can be a satisfying way to invest your time and energy and use your special skills.
-The library has volunteering opportunities throughout the year for teens entering grades eight through twelve.
+The library has volunteer programs for teens in grades eight through twelve.
 If you would like to discuss other opportunities for teen engagement, please feel free to email us at firstname.lastname@example.org.

 Teen Summer Volunteer Program